KarolChilimoniuk/my-editor/README.md

 If you want to close live preview - use ***ctrl + c***.
 ***
 ###How does it works? ☢
-a) If you want to save your secret for late - click 'save'
+a) If you want to put your secret in the forest - click 'save'
 b) If you want to show someone your secret - it is sufficient if you click 'load'
-c) If you want to hide your written secret - click 'remove' Enjoy! 😎
+c) If you want to hide your secret - click 'remove' to throw it out from the forest Enjoy! 😎